 Bowfishing is a different sport when compared to fishing altogether.
 It requires different kind of temperament, different kind of mindset, a different state of being if you will.
 Frankly, the only thing common between the two is the fish.
 Bowfishing is more related to impulsive hunting instinct as opposed to the calm and lazy fishing mindset.
 It promotes activity and gets your brain going on top speed when you’re in the hunt.

 You don’t have to do all that while bowfishing.
-In fact, it’s quite the contrary most of the time.
+It’s quite the contrary most of the time.
 If you’re with someone you will find yourself yelling and screaming and getting excited at times and that’s ok for this sport.
 Try doing that while shooting at an elk 10 yards away.

 Best Time to Go Bowfishing